apitestbase/apitestbase.github.io/_docs/en/data-driven-testing.md

 This technique saves you the need to create multiple test cases that use different test data but have the same test steps.
 It greatly reduces the cost of test case creation, run and maintenance when various test data is involved.

 ## Data Table
-Data table in Iron Test can be defined on a test case under the Data Table tab of test case edit view.
+Data table can be defined on a test case under the Data Table tab of test case edit view.
 A sample is shown below.

 Each row in the table contains a set of properties to feed each test case individual run.
 Property name is column name, and property value is cell value.